 actions (usually related to container customization) at selected points during

 In the following sections, we will illustrate how Sarus performs some of its fundamental operations, highlighting the motivations and purposes of the implemented solutions.

-One of the first actions a user will perform with a fresh Sarus installation is getting some container images on the system.
-This is usually accomplished by retrieving the images from a remote cloud registry (e.g. Docker Hub) using the sarus pull command.
+One of the first actions a user will perform with a fresh Sarus installation is getting some container images in a form readily usable by the program.
+This is accomplished by either:

-Once the filesystem layers of a container image are all present on the system, they are uncompressed and expanded in a temporary directory created by Sarus for this purpose.
-The various layers are then squashed together, resulting in a flattened image using the squashfs format.
+The image filesystem contents are then squashed together, obtaining a flattened image in the SquashFS format.
 A metadata file is also generated from a subset of the OCI image configuration.
-Flattening the image improves the I/O performance of the container, as detailed below in Root filesystem.
-It also has the benefit of reducing the size of the images on disk, by merging the topmost layer with the underlying ones.
+Squashing the image improves the I/O performance of the container, as detailed below in Root filesystem.

 Sarus stores images available on the system in local repositories, which are